forgenst/lanyon/README.md

-# Thematic
+# Minimal Madness

-Thematic is a Jekyll theme based on Poole's [Lanyon](https://github.com/poole/lanyon).
-All the [options](https://github.com/poole/lanyon#options) available with Lanyon are available on Thematic, with any changes noted below.
+Minimal Madness is a Jekyll theme based on Poole's [Lanyon](https://github.com/poole/lanyon).
+All the [options](https://github.com/poole/lanyon#options) available with Lanyon are available on Minimal Madness, with any changes noted below.

 ## Contents